libgd/libgd/src/readme.txt

    gdImageCreateTrueColor(sx, sy) _(FUNCTION)_
           gdImageCreateTrueColor is called to create truecolor images, with an essentially unlimited number of colors.
-Invoke gdImageCreate with the x and y dimensions of the desired image. gdImageCreate returns a gdImagePtr to the new image, or NULL if unable to allocate the image.
+Invoke gdImageCreateTrueColor with the x and y dimensions of the desired image. gdImageCreateTrueColor returns a gdImagePtr to the new image, or NULL if unable to allocate the image.
 The image must eventually be destroyed using gdImageDestroy().

+          Truecolor images are always filled with black at creation time.

 ... inside a function ...
 gdImagePtr im;
-im = gdImageCreate(64, 64);
+im = gdImageCreateTrueColor(64, 64);
 /* ...
 Use the image ... */
 gdImageDestroy(im);